What is Bottled Gas - Is LPG Bottled Gas

 Bottled gas can be transported in a number of ways, including by ship, rail, tanker trucks, intermodal tanks, cylinder trucks, pipelines and local gas reticulation systems.

-Most homeowners receive their bottled gas either by 45kg exchange cylinders or tanker delivery into a large in situ tank.
+Most homeowners receive their bottled gas either by 45kg LPG cylinders or tanker delivery into a large in situ tank.

 For BBQs, homeowners typically take their empty gas bottle to a retailer to be refilled or for a swap refill.